datamindedacademy/workflows_with_airflow/README.md

 ### Airflow UI

-This environment will set up an Airflow instance for you to use during the exercise session.
+The Gitpod environment will set up an Airflow instance for you to use during the exercise session.
 The Airflow UI will load in a new browser window once the startup is complete.
 You can log in to the UI using "airflow" both as username and password.

 ### Mounted folders